MARSHALYADAV/wifi_extender/README.md

 - **ESP8266 Board:**
   - Ensure the board is powered (via USB) and properly connected to your computer for code uploading.
+## LCD Display Details

+The project uses an I2C-connected LCD to provide real-time status updates.
+Below is a breakdown of the information you can expect to see on the display during different phases of operation:

+- **Startup:**
+  - **Line 1:** "WiFi Extender"
+  - **Line 2:** "Starting..."
+  This indicates that the device is booting up and initializing its components.

+- **Scanning for WiFi:**
+  - **Line 1:** "Scanning for"
+  - **Line 2:** Displays the primary network SSID (e.g., "YOUR_PRIMARY_WIFI_SSID")
+  The device scans for the primary WiFi network and updates the display with the target SSID.

+- **Waiting for Network:**
+  - **Line 1:** "Waiting for"
+  - **Line 2:** Displays the primary network SSID
+  If the primary network is not detected immediately, this message appears while the device continues to scan.

+- **Connecting to WiFi:**
+  - **Line 1:** "Connecting to"
+  - **Line 2:** Displays the SSID being connected to
+  This message appears once the device starts the connection process.

+- **Connected Status:**
+  - **Line 1:** "Connected:"
+  - **Line 2:** Shows the assigned IP address (e.g., "192.168.x.x")
+  Once a successful connection is made, the LCD displays the IP address of the ESP8266.

+- **Hotspot (SoftAP) Configuration:**
+  - **Line 1:** "Hotspot:"
+  - **Line 2:** Displays the AP name (e.g., "AP_PRIMARY" or "AP_SECONDARY")
+  After connecting to the WiFi network, the device configures its own hotspot.
+This message indicates the name of the active SoftAP.

+- **NAT Activation:**
+  - **Line 1:** "NAT active on"
+  - **Line 2:** Displays the AP name
+  This confirms that NAT (Network Address Translation) has been successfully initialized and is active on the hotspot.

+- **Reconnection Attempts:**
+  - **Line 1:** "WiFi lost!" or "Reconnect"
+  - **Line 2:** Displays status messages like "Scanning nets..." or "failed"
+  If the station connection is lost, the LCD updates with reconnection status messages, guiding you through the reconnection process.

 ## Project Configuration and Usage